-- Locate the parameter timeout and set it to 10 or more seconds, so you can get more time to select the Kernel from the list.
+- Locate the parameter timeout and set it to 10 or more seconds, so you can get more time to select the kernel from the list.

 - When your VM comes up after reboot, you will get a list of kernels currently installed in your machine.

-Again edit grub.conf file (it would look like the following), under title parameter you would see list of all installed kernels.
+- Again, edit grub.conf file (it would look like the following), under the title parameter, you would see a list of all installed kernels.

 Count the position of the kernel of your choice and set its value in parameter default.